This interview with La Marzocco explores how the ritual of drinking espresso is an essential part of the daily goings at the company.

 Over the years we have put a lot of effort into building an international coffee community of experts and aficionados.
 We want to promote the best aspect of the specialty coffee movement, emphasizing the quality along the whole coffee supply chain, from bean to cup.
 Our mission is to bring about a modern industrial humanism and revolutionize the habits, routines, and know-how of farmers, consumers, roasters, baristas, and stakeholders in the vast universe of coffee.

-I read on your website: “La Marzocco prides itself on a strong company culture that encourages the pursuit of quality, excellence, and innovation through a trusting family atmosphere.”
-What does it mean in practice?
+When on your website you say “La Marzocco prides itself on a strong company culture that encourages the pursuit of quality, excellence, and innovation through a trusting family atmosphere,” what does it mean in practice?

 Regardless of our global recognition and cult following, the feeling of being a part of an extended family is vital to our daily goings.
 At La Marzocco, there’s hardly any hierarchical structure.
 Piero Bambi, the founder’s son, and La Marzocco Honorary President comes to work every day.
 Despite his age (he has turned 84 years old this year), his energy and enthusiasm are unbreakable.
 Mr. Bambi genuinely shares his lifelong passion for coffee with the new employees.

 He has mentored many of us with patience and perseverance continually stressing the importance of an ongoing conversation between the producer (us) and the consumer.
 That is not only crucial to understand how the society changes but also being able to adapt quickly.
 And during the factory visits, it’s not unusual for him to drop by to meet the visitors and share his latest achievements or ideas [I was lucky to meet and chat with Mr. Piero Bambi during my factory visit last year].
 And guests feel immediately welcome like being at someone’s home.

 “You can learn a technique, but you can only develop passion through dedication, love, pride, and respect for your work.”- Piero Bambi